generot/pseudo-3d-renderer/README.md

 ![demo](img/demo.gif)

-As can be seen, not the entire map is rendered, due to the rays not being long enough to properly intersect the rest of the map.
+As can be seen, not the entire map is rendered, due to the rays not being long enough to properly intersect with the rest of the map.

 ## Map maker
 The Map maker is a simplistic JavaScript-written browser application.
 You can do the following in it: